Skip to content

 You might want to restrict some fields to be accessible only if a specific condition applies.
 For example, hide fields if the user is not an admin.

 You can use the visible block to do that.
 It can be a boolean or a lambda.
 Inside the lambda, we have access to the context object and the current resource.
-The resource has the current model object, too (resource.model).
+The resource has the current record object, too (resource.record).

 ruby

-field :is_featured, as: :boolean, visible: -> (resource:) { resource.model.published_at.present? } # show field based on a model attribute
+field :is_featured, as: :boolean, visible: -> { resource.record.published_at.present? } # show field based on a record attribute

 WARNING